AplaProject/hackathon-lu/README.md

 ## 5. Glossary for Commercial Papers
 **CCB: Cash Correspondent Bank** - financial institution that acts as an agent on behalf of other financial institutions, usually foreign banks, providing services such as intermediation where two banks have no established agreement.
 **CitiDirect for securities:** Platform offered by Citibank through which the EIB can make ISIN requests.
-Commercial Paper:  an unsecured, short-term debt instrument issued by a corporation, typically for the financing of accounts receivable, inventories and meeting short-term liabilities.
+**Commercial Paper:**  an unsecured, short-term debt instrument issued by a corporation, typically for the financing of accounts receivable, inventories and meeting short-term liabilities.
 **Dealer:** A counterparty is defined as a dealer when it can provide by itself an ISIN code.
 More importantly, a dealer can trade on behalf of the party it assists.
 **DVP: Delivery Versus Payment** - Delivery versus payment (DVP) is a securities industry settlement procedure in which the buyer's payment for securities is due at the time of delivery.
 **EPIM: European Pre-Issuance Messaging** - is a robust ISIN request and allocation system that automates and improves the process of issuing CPs.
 **European Commercial Paper:** A European commercial paper (ECP) is an unsecured, short-term loan issued by a bank or corporation in the international money market, denominated in a currency that differs from the domestic currency of the market where the paper is issued.
 **IPA: Issuing and Paying Agent**  A paying agent is an agent who accepts payments from the issuer of a security and then distributes the payments to the holders of the security.
-Also known as a "disbursing agent."
+Also known as a "disbursing agent".
 **ISIN code: International Securities Identification Number** - The ISIN code is a 12-character alphanumeric code that serves for uniform identification of a security through normalization of the assigned National Number, where one exists, at trading and settlement.
 **ICSD: International Central Securities Depository** - is a specialised financial organization holding securities {ex: commercial papers) so that ownership can be easily transferred through a book entry rather than the transfer of physical certificates.
 This allows brokers and financial companies to hold their securities at one location where they can be available for clearing and settlement.
 **SWIFT: Society for Worldwide Interbank Financial Telecommunications** - SWIFT uses a standardized proprietary communications platform to facilitate the transmission of information about financial transactions.
 Financial institutions securely exchange this information, including payment instructions, among themselves.